fabionsam/challenge-chart-plot/README.md

 Styled Components: I chose to use for styles because it's very simple and it's almost pure CSS.

-ReactJS + TypeScript: ReactJS is the library for webpages that I have more experience and Typscript is very similar to others object oriented languages(like C#, Java, Kotlin) so it's more simple to me to make the code more organized, legible and maintanable.
+ReactJS + TypeScript: ReactJS is the library for webpages that I have more experience and Typscript(that I also have experience and use at my projects even at backend) is very similar to others object oriented languages(like C#, Java, Kotlin) so it's more simple to me to make the code more organized, legible and maintanable.

 CodeMirror(react-codemirror2): I have never used this library before, but a friend indicated it and I thought that should be a good time to try it.
 The functionality worked great and the styling was easy, it realy made the development more easy.